|

 In this series, we’re sitting down with our very own instructors and students.
 We're asking them why they choose to live the Pilates lifestyle, what their overall fitness routine looks like and what motivates them to stay healthy and fit.
 Meet Jen Q: Tell us a little about yourself.
 A: I am a geophysicist and recently became Chief of the Renewable Energy Section at the Bureau of Ocean Energy Management’s Pacific Region.
 Basically, I’m a scientist working for the federal government in renewable energy leasing and a giant nerd.
 I’m 43 years old, married to a carpenter I fell in love with while snowboarding in high school.
 We have two kids: Seth, 13, and Jolie, 9.
 I’m an adventurous spirt, always in the outdoors—at the beach, hiking, snowboarding, camping.
 Fitness Routine Q: What does your personal daily or weekly fitness routine look like?
 A: I work out often to manage stress.
 My job is a lot, and on top of that, I’ve had some personal loss and heath struggles over the last few years.
 Exercise is my release.
 My weekly routine includes Pilates 2 to 3 times a week, spin once a week, and I like to get in a yoga class or two, plus squeeze in a run, trail run or hike.
 Pilates has quickly become my absolute favorite exercise, and I honestly wish I could do it every day!
 Why Pilates?
 Q: How long have you been doing Pilates & why do you choose Pilates as a part of your fitness repertoire?
 A: I’m new to Pilates; I just started coming regularly in the last five months.
 I enjoy the detailed focus it requires and how it both strengthens and lengthens my body at the same time.
 I’ve struggled with hip pain and tight muscles for a few years now, and no amount of stretching helped.
 Pilates has strengthened the muscles in my core and hips so that I have much more mobility and flexibility, and a lot less pain.
 Pilates has improved the quality of my life, made me feel amazing in my own skin and has alleviated my chronic hip pain.
 I honestly feel like I’m in the best shape of my life.
 What Motivates You?
 Q: What motivates you the most to stay healthy & fit?
 A: Both of my parents did not take care of themselves as they aged.
 I watched this as a young adult and did not want to take the same path.
 As I got older, I needed to exercise to manage stress or just take a moment for myself.
 I genuinely enjoy working out and moving my body and am motivated when I see improvements—like getting stronger, being able to do more complicated moves and gaining flexibility.
 This winter, I surprised myself by getting nearly vertical while making looping turns on my snowboard and dragging my glove across the snow.
 It felt fantastic, and I could not have done it without all the Pilates and core strength.
 Being healthy and fit lets me adventure like I want!
+Barre is a group fitness activity centered around the ballet barre.
+Many of its movements are derived from ballet.
+Nevertheless, not all Barre methods are the same.

 At Studio Be, our Barre philosophy is rooted in the classical method of Pilates and blends both ballet and Pilates movement.
 I love taking Pilates to the Barre because you get to incorporate Pilates principles and concepts—focused on posture and core connection—in a vertical (standing) setting at the ballet barre, excellent for balance and body weight training.
 With the addition of music and choreography, and the use of small weights, bands and balls, Barre is another way to sculpt and tone your body, but in a less constricting way—and it’s fun!
 Read on for three ways Barre complements the Pilates practice.
 Barre Incorporates Cardio Barre can provide the cardiovascular exercise that you don’t traditionally get in Pilates, which usually takes place on a piece of equipment or a mat.
 At the barre, there is more freedom of movement that happens when you’re standing up.
 By adding Barre workouts—in addition to Pilates—to your fitness routine, you can mix it up and get in that missing cardio!
 Barre Is Playful & Fun I’ll admit, Pilates can sometimes be intimidating due to the nature of the equipment and the slight learning curve that comes along with it.
 (This is why I typically encourage a series of privates to learn the basics before you step into your first beginner class.
 Click here for specials on our new student private sessions!)
 Barre is a combination of dance, yoga and ballet with the elements and principles of Pilates.
 It requires a little less knowledge and can be more playful, fun and approachable.
 Barre is both a great segue into the world of Pilates and a great way to change things up and let loose if you’re already seasoned Pilates veteran.
 Barre Creates A Social Environment Barre is also more social than traditional Pilates.
 Pilates often requires you to focus—on your breathing, your movements, staying in sync, and so on.
 It’s as much of an exercise for your mind as it is your body.
 Barre brings a different vibe.
 It’s a social work out you can do with your friends that still uses Pilates elements.
 When you mix up the two types of workouts weekly, you get a well-rounded fitness repertoire.
 Final Thoughts At Studio Be, our Pilates classes are based on the classical Pilates method founded by Joe Pilates many years ago—a complete workout for the body and mind.
 And our Barre classes are an amazing complement.
 A match made in heaven if I do say so myself.
 We like to burn at the Barre.
 Our routines are very effective for sculpting and toning.
 Plus, they’re lots of fun!
 CLICK HERE TO SIGN UP FOR OUR PILATES-CENTERED BARRE CLASSES.
 There are so many books I want to share with you all, so I thought I’d start a little “book club” on the blog.
 Each month, I’ll share with you some of my top recommendations having to do with Pilates, health and wellness, nutrition, and personal development.
 I might even throw in a podcast here and there!